Hippocratic Corpus

 The Hippocratic Corpus (Latin: Corpus Hippocraticum), or Hippocratic Collection, is a collection of around 60 early Ancient Greek medical works strongly associated with the physician Hippocrates and his teachings.
 The Hippocratic Corpus covers many diverse aspects of medicine, from Hippocrates' medical theories to what he devised to be ethical means of medical practice, to addressing various illnesses.
 Even though it is considered a singular corpus that represents Hippocratic medicine, they vary (sometimes significantly) in content, age, style, methods, and views practiced; therefore, authorship is largely unknown.
+The ancient commentaries on this corpus, from writers such as Attalion and Oribasius, are myriad.
 Hippocrates began Western society's development of medicine, through a delicate blending of the art of healing and scientific observations.
 What Hippocrates was sharing from within his collection of works was not only how to identify symptoms of disease and proper diagnostic practices, but more essentially, he was alluding to his personable form of art, "The art of true living and the art of fine medicine combined."
 The Hippocratic Corpus became the foundation upon which Western medical practice was built.

 Hippocrates' contribution to medicine

 Hippocrates was born c.
-460 BCE on the island of Cos, Greece.
-Born into a family of priests, Hippocrates inherited the opportunity to practice medicine.
-But, he did not want to solely be an extension of his bloodline and continue the practice given to him under familial circumstances.
-At the time, he was opposed to the existing measures that made the practice of medicine heavily influenced by supernatural forces.
-He did not share in the belief that diseases were sent from God.
-For example, he was the first to describe epilepsy, not as a sacred disease sent from the divine, but rather a disease of the brain that was also hereditary.
-In addition to being opposed to his inheritance of opportunity, Hippocrates took that opposition and with it he decided to swing the doors of opportunity wide open and establish the School of Cos.
-Once he had established his school, he harnessed the ability to teach the art of medicine to those who were considered outsiders to the practice of medicine at the time.
+460 BCE on the Greek island of Kos.
+The verifiable details of his life are few, despite centuries of hagiographic accounts.
+According to tradition, Hippocrates was born into a hereditary order of priest-like physicians known as Asclepiads.
+At the time, the practice of medicine involved spiritual and supernatural elements, corresponding to the prevailing belief that health and illness were conferred by the gods.
+Hippocrates did not share this view.
+For example, according to works later ascribed to him, he was the first to describe epilepsy as an inheritable brain disease rather than an infliction from the divine.
+In addition to his rejection of purely divine causes of illness, Hippocrates rejected the idea that medicine could only be practiced by those born into the priestly Asclepiad class like himself.
+He went on to establish a medical school at Kos and opened it to those born outside of the Asclepiad class.
 Known as the father of medicine, Hippocrates was an admirable physician and teacher during his time.
 When considered among fellow ancient Greek philosophers and physicians, Hippocrates was considered the most influential in the evolution of medicine as a science.
 He focused on a natural approach to medicine, expressing that there had to be a comprehensive understanding of the patient's health, as well as harmony between nature and the individual.